OzymandiasTheGreat/articles/backup-server/article.md

 Start-Service ssh-agent
 ```

-The explanation: *scoop* is a package manager for PowerShell, we set it up to install the latest version of OpenSSH from github so we don't have to mess with system files and permissions.
+The explanation: *scoop* is a package manager for PowerShell, we set it up to install the latest version of OpenSSH from GitHub so you don't have to mess with system files and permissions.
 We enable the running of remote scripts for the current user so we can run the scoop installer.
 Then we install OpenSSH, set it up, and enable the ssh-agent service.
 Now we have a working ssh setup and so we're done here for now.